 A shift in skill sets requiring new (often diverse) board executives

-New organisations tend to select diverse members
+New organisations tend to select diverse talent

 What is holding us back from achieving diversity on UK boards?